SSE is the bright spark behind Southern Electric, Hydro, and SWALEC, but it's got another utility under its belt too: broadband. So is it any good?

 There's not a whole lot else as far as extras are concerned.
 SSE's focus is on keeping your bills down rather than on giving you bonus bits and bobs.

 On a few other fronts, however, better broadband can be found elsewhere.
-The supplied router isn't the best, for instance, and landline options are slim.
+The supplied router isn't the best, for instance, landline options are slim, and it's a shame SSE no longer offers 30-day contracts.
+All contracts are 18-month fixed term.

 SSE's great if you want something straightforward: it's easy to pick a package, set it all up, and get online, and you won't be disappointed with the service.
 But if you have a more tech-hungry household - or want to add on some premium TV - you may prefer a provider like BT, Sky, or EE.